escapecreative/design-upgrade-learndash/readme.txt

 #### Ratings, Reviews & Feedback plugin by WisdmLabs

 As of version 2.5, we now enhance the styles of the Ratings, Reviews & Feedback plugin by WisdmLabs.
 For a detailed overview, please see our [article on ldx.design](https://ldx.design/design-upgrade-wisdmlabs-ratings-reviews).

+#### Group Registration plugin by WisdmLabs

+As of version 2.6, we now enhance the styles of the Group Registration plugin by WisdmLabs.
+General design improvements will be made to all frontend elements output by the `[wdm_group_users]` shortcode.

 ### Browser Support